 - MIME media types define what kind of document a specific resource is.
 This article presents both the syntax and the most useful MIME types for use on the Web.

-- Comprehensive list of MIME types useful for Web developers.
+- List of common MIME types useful for Web developers.